ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/prepare-for-the-aws-certified-cloud-practioner-certification-exam/billing-and-pricing.md

       - Pay to transfer data out of AWS
 - Consolidated Billing
   - One bill for all accounts and teams
-  - Independant account that can't use any other services
+  - Independent account that can't use any other services
 - Cost Calculators
   - Total Cost of Ownership (TCO) Calculator
     - Compare on-premises vs AWS